CHCAA-EDUX/NLP-AU/README.md

-# Natural Language Processing - Fall 2021
+# Natural Language Processing - Autumn 2022

 This repository contains all of the code and data related to the module _Natural Language Processing_ taken as part of the  [_kandidatuddannelsen_ in Cognitive Science](https://kandidat.au.dk/cognitivescience/) at Aarhus University.